Ada-Developers-Academy/core-unit-1/lists-and-memory/lists-and-memory.md

 4304253904
 ```

-Lists are no different except that instead of a variable containing a reference to the entire data set, it contains a reference to an object which contains metadata (information about the object like it's length etc) and an _array of references_, where each element in the list refers to a different object in memory, just like a normal variable.
+Lists are no different except that instead of a variable containing a reference to the entire data set, it contains a reference to an object which contains metadata (information about the object like its length etc) and an _array of references_, where each element in the list refers to a different object in memory, just like a normal variable.

 ![Lists in memory](../assets/lists-and-memory/lists-and-memory_lists-and-memory_lists-in-memory.png)